Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Evaluation

 \textbf{Baselines.} \Design graph search is compared with three graph-based ANNS baselines: HNSW~\cite{hnsw} and DiskANN~\cite{diskann} on CPU and GGNN~\cite{ggnn} on GPU.
 We also consider the compression-based algorithm, IVF-PQ in FAISS~\cite{faiss}, as the non-graph baseline.
 We use the graph building parameters of ANN-Benchmarks~\cite{ann_benchmark}: the maximum out degree $R=64$ with list size $L=150$ for DiskANN and $L=500$ for HNSW. \Design hardware is compared with three domain-specific accelerators, ANNA~\cite{anna} (IVF-PQ-based ASIC), VStore~\cite{vstore} (near-storage graph ANNS accelerator), and ICE~\cite{ice}.

 \textbf{Benchmarks.} Table \ref{table:dataset} lists the used ANNS datasets on three scales (1M, 10M and 100M).
 The 10M and 100M datasets are subsets extracted from DEEP1B~\cite{deep_1B} and BIGANN1B~\cite{sift_1B}, respectively.
-The software baselines are evaluated on AMD EPYC 7543 CPU with 128GB DDR4-3200 memory and NVIDIA A40 GPUs with 40GB GDDR6 memory to measure their performance, energy consumption, and recall.
-100M datasets for GGNN~\cite{ggnn} are evaluated using two A40 GPUs.
+The software baselines are evaluated on an AMD EPYC 7543 CPU with 128 GB DDR4-3200 memory and NVIDIA A100 GPUs with 40~GB HBM2e memory to measure their performance, energy consumption, and recall.
+The datasets with 1M and 10M vectors are evaluated using a single GPU, while the 100M-scale datasets for GGNN \cite{ggnn} are evaluated using two A100 GPUs due to the large graph size.

 \textbf{\Design Software Implementation.} We implement the \Design graph search algorithm using C++ upon DiskANN codebase~\cite{diskann}.
 The code is compiled with g++ compiler with \texttt{-O3} optimization.
 The data vectors are divided into 32 subvectors and 256 centroids per subvector.
 The PQ threshold is $beta=1.06$ illustrated in Section \ref{subsec:rerank}, repetition rate $r$ in the range 1 to 15 and search step $T_{step}=4$ in Section \ref{subsec:dynamic_et}.